maxkunes/bean/README.md

 ## Goals
 - [x] Evaluate simple code like variable definitions and mathmatical operations on variables.
 - [x] Evaluate functional code.
 Creating and calling functions.
 - [x] Evaluate external functional code.
-Interfacing with the parent C++ application through vm function calls. \*
+Interfacing with the parent C++ application through vm function calls.
 - [ ] Custom types like classes and structures.
 - [ ] Will have to figure that out if we every get here.
 - [ ] Integrate with LLVM or transcode to C++.
 JIT compilation would be nice.

-\* Removed temporarily but essentially completed.

 ## What can it do right now?
 I could try to write up a complicated paragraph on what exactly it can do, however, I will instead just show you a test script that utilizes most of what the language offers right now.